 - Maya Angelou: “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-Robert Vischer, a German philosopher, was the first to use the word “Einfühlung” in 1873.
-Later, another German philosopher Theodor Lipps, in his Aesthetik, expanded it to mean “feeling one’s way into the experience of another.”
-The English psychologist Edward Titchener coined the word “empathy” as we know it today, in 1909, as a translated version of the German word einfühlung.
+- 1873: Robert Vischer, a German philosopher, was the first to use the word “Einfühlung” to explain the emotional “feeling in” with a work of art.
+Later, another German philosopher, Theodor Lipps, in his Aesthetik, expanded it to mean “feeling one’s way into the experience of another.”

 Empathy probably evolved in the context of the parental care that characterizes all mammals.
-Signaling their state through smiling and crying, human infants urge their caregiver to take action… females who responded to their offspring’s needs out-reproduced those who were cold and distant,.
+Signaling their state through smiling and crying, human infants urge their caregiver to take action… females who responded to their offspring’s needs out-reproduced those who were cold and distant.
 This may explain gender differences in human empathy.

 – Frans De Waal, GGSC